-In September 2016 joined Digital Operatives, in Arlington, Virginia, to help out with the NLP needs on various cybersecurity-related projects.
+From September 2016 till July 2018 with Digital Operatives, in Arlington, Virginia, to help out with the NLP needs on various cybersecurity-related projects.

 From September 2014 to September 2016 I was a Senior Research Scientist in the London group of Thomson-Reuters Corporate Research and Development.
 I worked on a parser, and on methods for dealing with name ambiguity when screening individuals and companies.

 I worked as research scientist for Ron Kaplan's NLU group at Nuance, Sunnyvale.
 I was there from March 1, 2013 to August 2014.
 Before that I was a research scientist for the Educational Testing Service, and before that I taught and did research in universities, at Sussex, Edinburgh and Ohio State.
 I am proud of the efforts an wonderful group of Ph.D, Masters and Senior thesis students with whom I have worked over the years.
 It is very gratifying to see the impact that they are having in research, development and service.
 Mirella Lapata, Sabine Schulte im Walde and Anna Feldman have long-term academic positions in Scotland, Germany and the USA, and most of the others have research-oriented positions in government or industry.

 My background is in Computational Linguistics, especially Statistical NLP and Computational Semantics.
 I studied at the University of Sussex, in the Department of Experimental Psychology, where my D.Phil advisor was Steve Isard.
 He taught me to focus on the work, and not to worry about what the department is called.